Frequently Asked Questions

 For families using Autism Funding, we keep our caseloads small and focused on quality of service.
 If we do not have availability to offer services, we will suggest other quality service providers in the area who may be able to serve you more immediately.

 Yes.
 We provide Behaviour Consultation services in our Horizons Kids program to both private and public schools.
 Contact us at email@example.com if you would like to discuss a potential service agreement.

 A Behaviour Consultant is a clinical professional who typically has at least a Master’s degree or is working towards one, has specific graduate level coursework in Applied Behaviour Analysis (ABA), and has experience in specific areas of practice within the field of ABA.
 Behaviour Consultants are not yet regulated in British Columbia, however the Behaviour Analyst Certification Board certifies those who meet specific education and experience criteria and pass a certification exam. www.bacb.com

 You will be given an appointment to come to our office for an Eligibility Assessment and we will ask you to also bring someone who knows you well, so that they can answer questions about your skills and abilities (called an adaptive assessment).
 There will be an interview, and you may also be asked to do intelligence testing.
 The assessment usually takes 2-3 hours.

 We run our training workshops based on community interest and need, rotating our offerings throughout the year.
 We send out notifications to all community agencies when we open up a new training opportunity for registration.
 If you are interested in having New Horizons present on a specific topic for your agency, please contact us

-No, but we will work alongside your in-house trainer in supporting your team as we are familiar with both CPI and Mandt systems.
+No, we no longer provide this training but we will work alongside your in-house trainer in supporting your team as we are familiar with both CPI and Mandt systems.
 As most service providers have their own “in house” professional crisis management system trainers, we no longer offer CPI training directly through New Horizons.
 For more information or to find a local training opportunity, see: